kcamloyd/project-idea-catalog/README.md

 Download/clone all files and install dependencies.
 Run database_setup.py to create a database file.
-Optional: Run sample_projects.py to populate the database with examples.
 Run app.py to start the server on localhost:8000.
 Visit http://localhost8000 in a browser to use the app.